hjhyu0081/osPCA/README.md

 ```

 ## A basic example
-For a specific example to use os-PCA, open osPCA_example.md
+We analyze rice data to perform os-PCA.
+For a detail, open osPCA_example.md